GUDHI/gudhi-devel/for_dev/how_to_use_github_to_contribute_to_gudhi.md

 Some bold reviewer might make changes to your branch.
 You will then need `git pull` for your local branch to reflect those.

 ## Your work is merged!
-Once your pull request has been closed (your branch merged), you can remove your branch, both locally
+Once your pull request has been closed (your branch merged), you can remove your branch, both locally and also the branch on your github fork:
 ```bash
 git checkout master # or any other branch, but you cannot remove the branch you are currently in
 git branch -d some-fancy-name # local branch delete